 Guided Rock Climbing at Joshua Tree, CA COVID-19 UPDATE: AAI is open and operating with new policies and procedures for COVID-19.
 Click the following link to learn more about AAI's COVID-19 Operating Plans.
 Note that AAI’s no-cost postponement policy ended February 18, 2022.
 Overview

-Joshua Tree National Park is a classic winter retreat for climbers of all levels.
-The colors, the plant-life, the animals and the rock in the high Mohave Desert culminate to create an absolutely breathtaking experience.
-The timeless desert beauty of Joshua Tree is unparalleled.
-This 4000 foot-high desert plateau is a rock climber's playground.
-The combination of the Southern Californian weather, pleasant camping and the countless boulders, cliff-faces and rock outcroppings come together to create one of the most sought-after climbing destinations in America.
+Joshua Tree National Park is a classic winter retreat for rock climbers of all levels.
+The colors, the plant-life, the animals and the rock in this unique 4,000-foot plateau at the border between the high Mojave Desert and the Sonoran Desert of northern Mexico combine to create an absolutely breathtaking experience.
+The timeless desert beauty of Joshua Tree makes it a regular stop on the climbing road-trip circuit.
+The combination of the Southern California weather, a pleasant social scene and beautiful campgrounds, and the countless boulders, cliff-faces and rock outcroppings come together to make climbing at Joshua Tree one of the most sought-after climbing experiences in America.

 A winter sunset in Joshua Tree.
 Troy Mayr troymayr.com

-Climbers are deeply engaged by the somewhat unique rock that the area offers.
-The crystalline quartz monzonite that makes up most of the features in the area provides some of the highest quality of rock for climbing, with sharp edges, abundant cracks, and a very high friction factor.
+Climbers are deeply engaged by the somewhat unusual rock that the area offers.
+A member of the granite family, the quartz monzonite that makes up most of the features in the area provides some of the highest quality of rock for climbing, with sharp edges, abundant cracks, and large crystals that give it a very high friction factor.
 Whether your interest is low-to-the-ground bouldering or multi-pitch lead climbing, the abundance of rock throughout the park is overwhelming, and not surprisingly, many lines remain unclimbed.